 Check out more universities with English-taught Masters in Switzerland.

-- Check the exact entry requirements for each degree programme, as there are often specific admission criteria for Medicine, Dentistry, and Veterinary Medicine degrees.
+- Check the exact entry requirements for each academic programme, as there are often specific admission criteria for Medicine, Dentistry, and Veterinary Medicine degrees.

 - Look for scholarship opportunities in Switzerland.
 You can also check out the Studyportals Scholarship to get some help on financing your studies abroad.